VantageDiscovery/vantage-ui-templates/README.md

 import React from "react";
 import configuraton from "./configuration";
-import {  VantageWrapper } from "vantage-demo-template";
+import {  VantageWrapper } from "vantage-ui-templates";
 import { BrowserRouter, Route, Routes } from "react-router-dom";

 function App() {